deniz-oezdemir/Transcendence/matchmaking/README.md

 4. Switch from Sqlite to Postgres. - done

-5. Add REST API for Game Engine Service.
+5. As Game Engine I want to send the match result to Matchmaking.
-- to create game: use game engine's rest api - done by game engine service
+- to create game: use game engine's rest api (done by game engine service) write logic to create game when active - TODO
-- to consume game result: expose a rest api for post requests - TODO!
+- to consume game result: expose a rest api for post requests - done

 ## Testing